Useful information before travelling to/from South Asia

 • use caution.
 Nepal faces some disruption from protests and strikes (bandh) called by political parties opposing elections scheduled for 19 November 2013.
 A number of tourist buses were attacked on 13 November for defying the bandh.
 Some local transport (micro vans) and private vehicles have been targeted with petroleum bombs.
 British nationals travelling to Nepal should exercise extra caution and coordinate with their tour operators.
 You should avoid unnecessary movement and be extra vigilant while moving out in public places.
 The Nepal/India land border will be closed on 18 and 19 November.

 Read FCO’s more detailed travel advise report about Nepal.

-• against all travelling to Northern and Western Baluchistan and non essential travel to Quetta.
+• against all travelling to northern and western Balochistan

 • use caution.
-There is a high threat from terrorism and sectarian violence throughout Pakistan.
-See Terrorism & sectarian violence.
+There is a high threat from terrorism, kidnap and sectarian violence throughout Pakistan.

 Read FCO’s more detailed travel advise report about Pakistan.

 • use caution.
 Visas are required to enter Sri Lanka.
 As of 1 January 2012, foreigners should obtain short stay visas to Sri Lanka through an online visa application process, the Electronic Travel Authority (ETA), and pay the appropriate processing fee.
 Further details can be obtained from the ETA official website of the Department of Immigration and Emigration.